e-delaney/e-delaney.github.io/_pages/research.md

 ### Activities

-* I am on the progran committee for ACM FAccT 2025.
+* I am on the program committee for ACM FAccT 2025.

 * I organized a workshop on [Auditing Accountability in Trustworthy Artificial Intelligence with Applications in Personalised Medicine](https://oxaihealth.github.io/).
 Big shout our and thanks to St Annes College Oxford and the GET team for helping me with this!